openjdk/jfx/WEBKIT-MEDIA-STUBS.md

 ## Cached libraries

-You can place WebKit and Media shared libraries in these folders:
+You can manually place WebKit and Media shared libraries in these folders:

-* Unix libraries (*.so or *.dynlib files)
+* Unix libraries (*.so or *.dylib files)
 ````
     $projectDir/../caches/sdk/lib
-    $projectDir/../caches/modular-sdk/modules_libs/$module
-    $JDK_HOME/lib
 ````

 * Windows libraries (*.dll files)
 ````
     $projectDir/../caches/sdk/bin
-    $projectDir/../caches/modular-sdk/modules_libs/$module
-    $JDK_HOME/bin
 ````

 ## Officially released libraries

+Gradle has a task to automate downloading officially released libraries from MavenCentral.

-You can use officially released libraries by specifying this Gradle property:
+You can enable the task by specifying this Gradle property:

     -PSTUB_RUNTIME_OPENJFX="15-ea+4"